 There are no mistakes, only life lessons.
 There is no such thing as a negative experience.
-Each experience is a lesson to grow and become better in life.
-More strength is gained from life's struggles.
+Instead, each experience is a lesson to grow and become better in life.
+As a result, more strength is gained from life's struggles.

 Meditate on the self every day.
 You will notice that you will become calmer; you will feel happier and learn to appreciate the many gifts around you.

 See yourself as you want to be.
-If you want to become a good lawyer, visualize yourself doing it.
-The mind has the magnetic power to attract all that you want in life.
+If you're going to become a good lawyer, visualize yourself doing it.
+The mind has the magnetic power to attract all you want in life.

 Lasting happiness comes from steadily working to achieve all your goals.

 Make a Dream Book.
 Divide the book into different sections for each one of your goals in life.
 A goal not committed to paper is not a goal, so write down everything you want to do.
-The more important thing is to enjoy the process and admire the beauty in all living things.
+The more important thing is enjoying the process and admiring the beauty in all living things.
 Focus on your work and selflessly help others.

 Take complete control of your life.
 Be the master of your fate.
-What lies behind you and what lies in front of you is nothing compared to what lies within you.
+What lies behind you and in front of you is nothing compared to what lies within you.